JensKrumsieck/PorphyStruct/README.md

 The following is available:
 * Displacement diagram (as PNG or SVG).
 * XY data of the deflection diagram for self-plotting (DAT or CSV)
-* Analysis data (as graph (PNG/SVG), "human-readable" MD or "machine-readable" JSON)²
+* Analysis data (as graph (PNG/SVG), "human-readable" MD ² or "machine-readable" JSON)
 * Input file converted to MOL2
 * Cyclic structure converted to MOL2
 * Snapshot of molecule preview